AdobeDocs/experience-manager-cloud-service.en/help/operations/monitoring.md

 ## Customer observability {#customer-observability}

-Customers can use the [New Relic Application Performance Monitoring](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/user-access-new-relic.html) monitoring suite that provides real time performance data collected and charted for analysis and troubleshooting.
-Some of the data the suite provides: JVM performance metrics, transaction time for Java, background external calls and database calls.
+Customers can use the [New Relic Application Performance Monitoring](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/user-access-new-relic.html) suite that provides real time performance data collected and charted for analysis and troubleshooting.
+By using the monitoring suite, customers can directly observe various metrics such as: JVM performance metrics, transaction time for Java, background external calls and database calls.

 ## Monitoring protocol {#monitoring-protocol}

 The engineering team responds to Service Edge Monitoring alerts.
 The Cloud Subject Matter (CSME) team attend to alerts resulting from Custom Monitoring checks.

-## Conclusion {#page-conclusion}

-AEM as a Cloud Service uses hundreds of cloud-native monitors to report on the state of each environment 24/7 and 365 days a year.
-The monitor's definitions are not static, they are continuously reviewed to improve the early detection capability.
-The Application Performance Monitor allows customers to directly observe various metrics.
-Additionally, AEM CS (Adobe?) have on-call procedures set up to respond to alerts.

 ## Additional Resources {#resources}